manno/keep_until_closed/README.md

 # Keep Until Closed

-Add-on to assist with the 'Keep Cookies until closed' setting
+Add-on to whitelist cookies.
+Useful for the the 'keep cookies until closed' lifetime policy setting.

 ## Description